Wechat Has Crashed Repeatedly?

 Q: What is WeChat?

-A: WeChat is a popular messaging app developed Tencent, a Chinese tech giant.
+A: WeChat is a popular messaging app developed Tencent.
 It offers a wide range of features, including text and voice messaging, video calls, social media integration, and mobile payment services.

 Q: Why has WeChat been crashing?